diogodias6667/Diogo_Dias_PySpark/README.md

 The company now needs a dataset containing the emails of the clients from the United Kingdom and the Netherlands and some of their financial details to starting reaching out to them for a new marketing push.

-Since all the data in the datasets is fake and this is just an exercise, one can forego the issue of having the data stored along with the code in a code repository.